-The recent death in Northern Ireland of former deputy first minister Martin McGuinness and the passing of Ian Paisley in 2014 are reminders of the more recent conflicts caused by England’s rule of the Irish.
+The recent death in Northern Ireland of former deputy first minister Martin McGuinness and the passing of Ian Paisley in 2014 are reminders of the more recent troubles resulting from England’s rule of the Irish.
 Some in the States will remember the days when the evening news often reported violence between English troops and the Irish Republican Army (IRA).
-During the difficult years leading up to the current peace in Northern Ireland the conflict was not only between the Irish people and England but the political also came forth in fighting along religious lines between Roman Catholics and Protestants including Presbyterians.
+During the difficult years leading up to the current peace in Northern Ireland the troubles were not only between the Irish people and England, but the political issues also came forth in fighting along religious lines between Roman Catholics and Protestants including Presbyterians.
 Presbyterians had experienced opposition and persecution since their earliest days in Ireland and much of Irish history has been influenced by a triad of religious tension between the Church of Ireland, Roman Catholicism, and Protestants.
 One Presbyterian of the past in Ireland was Thomas Witherow.

 Dr. Witherow was a busy professor and was honored in several ways.
 In 1878, he was the moderator of the General Assembly meeting in Belfast, then in 1884 he became a senator (director) of the Royal University of Ireland.
 He was honored with the Doctor of Divinity in 1883 by the Presbyterian Theological Faculty Ireland; the Royal University granted him the LL.D. in 1885.
 He wrote for serials including British and Foreign Evangelical Review (London), Belfast Witness, Londonderry Standard, Southern Presbyterian Review (U.S.), The Evangelical Witness and Presbyterian Review (Dublin), and other periodicals.
 He also contributed articles to The Presbyterian Review (New York) and was an associate editor when C. A. Briggs and Francis L. Patton were managing editors.